ltomas837/Robotworldcup/README.md

 - Timeout_decorator
 - Python-tk

-Once you have installed python, pip is necessary to install the reauired libraries.
+Once you have installed python, pip is necessary to install the required libraries.
 ```
 sudo apt install python-pip
 ```